-This week’s Sober Story comes from Stella, a 38-year-old from Sydney, Australia.
+This week's Sober Story comes from Stella, a 42-year-old from Sydney, Australia.

 Mrs D: when did you stop drinking?

-Stella: 6th of September 2008 – I’ve just celebrated my 8th sober birthday!
+Stella: 6th of September 2008 - I've recently celebrated my 12th sober birthday!

-Mrs D: Congrats!!
-Same sober date as me although you got free a few years before me.
+Mrs D: Same sober date as me!
 What was it like for you before you quit?

 Stella: Oh where to start?
 I look back on it and I’m really sad for the struggling, lost, confused and depressed person I was.
 More than that - I was hopeless.
 I really had no hope for the future and I was majorly depressed.
 I was never a daily drinker, but I was a regular drinker that’s for sure, and once I started I just couldn’t guarantee my behaviour or the amount I’d drink.
 I held down a full time, highly demanding job, working in a creative industry that really normalised drinking (and partying, taking drugs) to excess.
 I was surrounded by free bar tabs, pubs, clubs, gigs - and many people drinking the same or even more than me.
 Looking at the bigger picture, I’ve always battled with depression, and this ramped up hugely in my last few years of drinking.